 The local authority should involve your child as far as possible in this process.
 They must take into account their views as well as yours.

 Your child may need help to express their views, for example from a family member or practitioner already working with them.
-Consider alternative ways they can share their views, pictorial or video for example.
+Consider alternative ways they can share their views, pictures or a video for example.
 Read our section 'child/young person's voice.

 Our service can help children and young people directly with any questions they might have, getting their views across and support preparing for and at meetings too.